pingswept/me30-website/content/notes/amplification.md

 The solution is to combine two classic circuits: a Wheatstone bridge and a differential amplifier.

-### Wheatstone bridge: Using voltage measurements to determine resistance change
+### **Wheatstone bridge: Using voltage measurements to determine resistance change**

 A Wheatstone bridge (invented in 1833 by Samuel H. Christie; Wheatstone just blathered on about it) is a network of four resistors - at least one of which has an unknown resistance value that you'd like to know.
-The idea is to add a second pair of resistors in parallel with the original voltage divider and then measure the voltage difference between the two central nodes.
+The idea four our strain gauge is to add a second pair of resistors in parallel with the original voltage divider and then measure the voltage difference between the two central nodes.
 It's like our voltage is a bridge across the middle of the circuit.

 The Wheatstone bridge has two major advantages.